Pyle railway station: Facilities

-The station is unmanned - there is no ticket office nor are there any platform entry barriers.
+The station is unstaffed - there is no ticket office nor are there any platform entry barriers.
 Passengers must purchase tickets on board trains.

 Services

 It is a stop on the South Wales Main Line, served by Transport for Wales' Swanline Swansea to Cardiff regional trains.
 These services are generally every two hours during the day (including Sundays), with additional trains during the morning and evening peaks (some of which continue beyond Swansea onto the West Wales Line).